S1M0N38/S1M0N38.github.io/content/posts/minimal-server-configuration.md

 [Tmux](https://github.com/tmux/tmux/wiki) is a terminal multiplexer pre-installed on many Linux distributions.
 It allows you to create multiple terminal sessions to start background processes, keep them running after closing the SSH connection, and re-attach to them later.

+If you need to exchange files between your local machine and the server, you can use the [rsync](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories) command.
+For instance, you can upload a codebase to the server and download the produced artifacts.

 ## Install Python

 My preferred way to install different Python versions is to use [pyenv](https://github.com/pyenv/pyenv), but it requires installing [some dependencies](https://github.com/pyenv/pyenv/wiki#suggested-build-environment) using sudo.
 An alternative is to use [miniconda](https://docs.conda.io/projects/miniconda/en/latest), which is a Python distribution.